 - To do necessary statistics, so that the viewer has a clear vision of the trends, and therefore the frontend must do calculations to display this.
 Secondly must run the statistics quickly.

 - This project is atypical for e-commerce, in that only specialised & authorised users will be using it.
 I am displaying a lot of numerical data in various fashions; and can use academic norms for data representation.

 - Being able to render a large volume of data (e.g. a 10^6 recordset); as most platforms allow over a month to be on screen.
 For the analysts or auditors to be able to see this data in a clear numerically-valid fashion.

 - Another standard feature of platforms like this, is the creation of alerts.
 Hoptroff London also has configurable alert generator to report when the current state exceeds various boundaries.
 Obviously I took care that the data which resembles white noise a) raises enough alerts, b) doesn't raise too many.
 This means that alerts should be actionable.
-As banks are natural users of enterprise software, and so are expected to already have at least one SNMP server, alerts are emitted as SNMP or a plain SMTP.

 - A clear challenge is being able to perform statistics on fairly large datasets, without exceeding “maximum user wait time”, or available RAM.
 I performed careful management of RAM, in particular; as many RAM uses are not visible in PHP source code, and in less data heavy situations would be unnoticeable.

 - More recently I have been creating the process to allow users to evaluate the product.
 This is quite heavy in people and release management.

 - Also, after most user stories; I am increasing the levels of code maturity, i.e. automated build scripts to reduce repeated testing on deployment configuration.